CPK Insurance

 The first step is determining whether you operate under your own authority or lease onto a motor carrier.
 This distinction fundamentally affects your insurance requirements.
 Owner-operators with their own authority must obtain and file their own primary liability, cargo, and other required coverages.
 Leased owner-operators are typically covered under the carrier's primary liability but need bobtail, physical damage, and occupational accident coverage on their own.

-Work with an insurance agent or broker who specializes in trucking insurance.
-The trucking insurance market is specialized and complex, with unique policy forms, endorsements, and regulatory requirements that general insurance agents may not understand.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options for trucking insurance.
+The trucking insurance market is specialized and complex, with unique policy forms, endorsements, and regulatory requirements that general insurance professionals may not understand.
 A trucking insurance specialist can help you build the right coverage program for your specific situation.

 Compare quotes from multiple carriers.
 Trucking insurance premiums vary significantly based on your driving record, years of experience, type of freight, operating radius, and the age and value of your truck.
-An independent agent with access to multiple trucking markets can find you the most competitive rates.
+CPK Insurance helps you compare coverage options from participating insurance carriers.

 Maintain a clean driving record and CSA score.
 Your safety record is the single biggest factor in your insurance costs.
 Violations, accidents, and out-of-service orders all increase your premiums.
 Many carriers also check your CSA score before offering you a lease, so your safety record affects both your insurance costs and your earning potential.